 - Sourdough discard: You'll want the discard to be unfed and at room temperature for this recipe.
 This recipe is designed for a sourdough starter that uses a 1:1 ratio (when you feed the starter, it's with 1 part flour and 1 part water).
 If your sourdough starter uses a different ratio, you'll need to adjust some of the ingredients in this recipe.

-- All-purpose flour: Using all-purpose flour makes these a more of a fluffy, soft roll than if you use bread flour (which will give you a crustier roll).
+- All-purpose flour: Using all-purpose flour makes a fluffy, soft roll.
+If you were to use bread flour, you would get a chewier, crustier roll.

 - Instant yeast: Even though we're using sourdough discard, we still need to use yeast to ensure the dough rises in a predictable way.